H3JFC/shed/COMMERCIAL-LICENSE.md

 Fees are due at purchase unless stated otherwise.
 Refunds may be requested within 14 days if the Software fails to function and support cannot resolve the issue.

-You are responsible for all taxes, duties, or levies, except those based on Shed LLC’s net income.
+You are responsible for all taxes, duties, or levies, except those based on Hector Friedman-Cintron’s net income.

 ---

 ## 6. Support and Maintenance

-Support is available in accordance with your license type and Shed LLC’s published support policy.
+Support is available in accordance with your license type and Hector Friedman-Cintron’s published support policy.

 Access to updates, patches, or new releases may be tied to an active subscription or maintenance agreement.